slapshiii/42-Philosophers/README.md

 ### About

-In this project, you will learn the basics of threading a process.
+> In this project, you will learn the basics of threading a process.
 You will learn how to make threads.
 You will discover the mutex and the semaphore.

+This project is about optimisation to save the most CPU usage possible to ensure the survival of all our philosophers.

+**philo_one**: only multi-threads and mutex allowed **philo_two**: only multi-threads and semaphore allowed **philo_three**: only multi-processes and semaphore allowed

 ### Mandatory